migrx-io/mgx-csi-driver/charts/mgx-csi-driver/README.md

 # Installation with Helm 3

-Follow this guide to install the SPDK-CSI Driver for Kubernetes.
+Follow this guide to install the Mgx CSI Driver for Kubernetes.

 ## Prerequisites